 your familys car, driving a rented or borrowed vehicle, riding as a passenger,

-or walking and is struck by a car, you can collect these payments.
+or is struck by a car while walking, you can collect these medical payments.

 Moreover, medical payments protect passengers who ride in your car.
 Most

-important, payment is regardless of fault.
-Limits on the amount of payments are stipulated
+important, payment is made regardless of fault, with limits on the amount